jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/CodexContextBackground.md

 - Central TeleOp layer: AutoAim toggles, rumble cues, StopAll latch, intake modes.
 - Now integrates LL3A heading/distance where available.
 - Legacy P480 preview screens remain temporarily for testing but are no longer used for targeting.
+- Temporary AutoAim shot assists triggered by feed holds now unwind cleanly after the stream ends, restoring the driver’s AutoAim toggle instead of leaving AutoAim latched on when continuous fire is released.

 ---